 4. Plan where you will go if you have to leave.

-Cell Phones and Safety:
+Cell phones and safety:

-If you need an emergency phone, our Community Service Center provides free cell phones, as available, that can be used to call 911.
+Cell phones have the capability to call 911 even if they are disconnected.
+If you need an emergency phone, our Community Service Center provides free cell phones, based on availability, that can be used to call 911.
 You can stop by during regular business hours to speak to an advocate to determine eligibility and inventory.

-Safety at Work:
+Safety at work:

 If you are planning to leave: